hostingstack/hs-build/README.md

 Base requirement: Debian wheezy, x86-64.
 Preferably as a fast machine, VM is okay.
 At least 10G+ FREE disk space.

-WARNING: At this time most of the repositories are not yet public.

 Preparations
 ------------